 Candidates for the teaching credential must take FREN 414.

-Two years of a second foreign language at college level or equivalent is required of all majors.
+Two years of a second foreign language at college level or equivalent.